Abdelhadi92/sitech-django-audit_log/README.md

 # Sitech Django Audit Log
 `sitech-django-audit_log` is a Django application and library for creates an audit history for each model operations (create, update and delete) into database, file, and many other stores automatically.
 <br/>

 ## prerequisites
-To use this library, you'll need Request Middleware from [sitech-django-middlewares](https://github.com/sitmena/sitech-django-middlewares)  and it is a Python library that allow you to access the [Request](https://docs.djangoproject.com/en/2.2/ref/request-response/#httprequest-objects) or [User](https://docs.djangoproject.com/en/2.2/ref/request-response/#django.http.HttpRequest.user) Object Inside the Models, Forms, Signals, ... etc.
+To use this library, you'll need `Request Middleware` from [sitech-django-middlewares](https://github.com/sitmena/sitech-django-middlewares)  and it is a Python library that allow you to access the [Request](https://docs.djangoproject.com/en/2.2/ref/request-response/#httprequest-objects) or [User](https://docs.djangoproject.com/en/2.2/ref/request-response/#django.http.HttpRequest.user) Object Inside the Models, Forms, Signals, ... etc.

-You can do the following to install "Request Middleware":
+You can do the following to install `Request Middleware`:
 1. Run the [pip](https://pip.pypa.io/en/stable/) command to install the latest version:
 ```bash
  pip install git+https://github.com/sitmena/sitech-django-middlewares.git@v1.0.1